Narwallets/meta-pool/README.md

 #### Expansions

 - [x] USDNEAR MVP: Create a collateral-based stablecoin similar to Compound's DAI, using NEAR & stNEAR as collateral

+## Testing

+Besides We are doing a simple ad-hoc fuzzy test for metapool.
+The test generates random operations.
+We have a list of "invariants" the contract must satisfy to guarantee the internal accounting is consistent.
+We use a seeded random generator to create "operations" against the metapool (deposit, liquid-unstake, delayed-unstake, add-liquidity, remove-liquidity, end-of-epoch, compute-rewards, retrieve-funds-from-pools) in any order and amount.
+After each successful operation we check the contract invariants again.
+This is our way to tests unprepared operations combinations and make sure the internal accounting remains consistent

+This is he core .rs fuzzy source https://github.com/Narwallets/meta-pool/blob/master/metapool/tests/sim/simulation_fuzzy.rs, you can navigate up from there to see what it is doing.